bitdumper/bitdumper.github.io/about.md

 title: About
 permalink: about
 ---

 #Shivendra Kumar (bitdumper)
-I am an bitcoin enthusiast.
+I am bitcoin enthusiast.
+Introduced to bitcoin in early 2014.